nodeloophole/nodeloophole.github.io/content.md

 Don't allow all-nighters

-* While initially productive, can be inefficient.
+* While initially productive, it can be inefficient
  - Increased stress
  - More mistakes/bugs
  - Not sustainable